Hiroyuki Kanno (jurist): Supreme Court

 On September 5, 2016, Kanno was appointed to the Supreme Court of Japan.
 In Japan, justices are formally nominated by the Emperor (at that time, Akihito) but in reality the Cabinet chooses the nominees and the Emperor's role is a formality.

-Kanno's term is scheduled to end on July 2, 2022 (one day before he turns 70).
+Kanno's term ended on July 2, 2022 (one day before he turned 70).
 This is because all members of the court have a mandatory retirement age of 70.